bagustris/nlp-python/reference.md

 Corereference
 : Given a corpus, one refer another

+Dependency annotated
+: annotation based on dependency in a sentence

+Dictionary
+: Database of words including various kinds of information

 Discourse (analysis)
 : Analyze not a single sentence but a set of sentences

 Grammar
 : Set of rule/formalism that is used to specify what sentence are possible in language

+Hash function, H(q)
+: Functino calculating the index for a search word q

 History
 : List of arcs showing all generated arcs during parsing

+Indexing
+: Procedure to extract index from documents

+Information retrieval (IR)
+: process to find documents which are relevant to an users's query from a document collection

+Information (Compiled in Dictionary
+: Necessary information for NLP i.e: Morphological analysis, Syntatic analysis, Semantic analysis

 Lexicon
 : Dictionary of words and its type